During your First Inventory, you’ll do the following:

 If you need to delete an item, you can swipe it to the left and tap delete.

-After you have double-checked your counts, tap “Review area inventory”.
+After you've double-checked your counts, tap “Review and submit area”.

 This screen shows the total counts for each item, and can you choose how to view this information:

 When ready to save the area, tap “Submit area counts”

 Count Remaining Areas